s-handyside/mcp-server-atlassian-confluence/README.md

 3. **Tools**: Define new tools in `src/tools`.
 4. **Resources**: Add data sources in `src/resources`.
 5. **Register**: Update `src/index.ts` with your tools/resources.

-### Available Tools

-This MCP server provides the following tools for working with Confluence:

-1. **Search**: Search Confluence content using Confluence Query Language (CQL)

-    - Usage: `search "type=page AND space=DEV"`

-2. **List Spaces**: Get a list of all available Confluence spaces

-    - Usage: `list-spaces`

-3. **Get Space**: Retrieve detailed information about a specific space

-    - Usage: `get-space SPACEID`

-4. **List Pages**: Get a list of pages in a space with optional filtering

-    - Usage: `list-pages --space-id SPACEID --limit 10`

-5. **Get Page**: Retrieve the full content of a specific page
-    - Usage: `get-page PAGEID`

 ### Development Tools